 What Is Recovery Mode?

-After a 20-minute treatment, Adam’s life changed.
+After the 20-minute Stellate Ganglion Block (SGB) treatment, Adam’s life changed.

 Adam, whose real name was changed for privacy reasons, suffered from mental health challenges for years created by consistent, repeated traumas throughout his life.